 - finish the program within 18 semesters (summers included) of first registration as a graduate student fully admitted to the MSCS program.

 Students who earn a grade less than B- in more than two classes (undergraduate or graduate level) will be dismissed from the program.
-Students whose GPA falls below 3.0 you may be given multiple semesters to bring their GPA back to 3.0 or higher.
+Students whose GPA falls below 3.0 (out of 4.0) will be given multiple semesters to bring their GPA back to 3.0 or higher.
+A student will be deemed to have a GPA of 3.0 or better if their GPA in their highest-graded 30 credits of coursework is 3.0 or better.
 Failure to remain in good academic standing will result in dismissal from the program.
-A dismissed student must reapply for admission to continue in the program.
+A dismissed student must sit out at least 3 consecutive semesters (one calendar year) and reapply for admission to continue in the program.
 If readmitted, the student may be asked to repeat some or all of the courses taken previously.

 A student in good academic standing who has not registered for courses for three or more consecutive semesters (including summers) must apply to reactivate into the degree program.
 To reactivate, submit a letter to the director of the computer science graduate program expressing a desire to reactivate into the program.
 You will be required to satisfy degree requirements in force at the time of reactivation, even if those requirements differ from those in force at the time of original admission to the degree program.

 Metropolitan State University is accredited by the Higher Learning Commission and a member of the North Central Association of Colleges and Schools.